Deadline: January 31, 2022

 These competitive scholarships are open to accomplished high school seniors, Running Start students, and Early Entrance students.
 Applicants must be U.S. citizens and Washington state residents.

-Awards are based on high school academic achievement, standardized test scores, personal essays, recommendations, and future academic promise.
+Awards are based on high school academic achievement, personal essays, community involvement, and future academic promise.

 What is a Space Grant scholarship?